paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

 The `result` field contains an array of objects, each containing a JSON object:

-The `differences` field is an array of objects describing storage differences.
-Each element contains the following fields:

 - `key`: String containing the hexadecimal-encoded key of the storage entry.
-If the key prefix was provided in the `items` parameter, the `key` field is guaranteed to start with one of the key prefixes provided.
+A prefix of this key may have been provided in the items input.

-- `value`: String containing the hexadecimal-encoded value of the storage entry.
-This field is present when prefixes are not provided or when the `type` field in the `items` parameter is set to `value`.
+- `value` (optional): String containing the hexadecimal-encoded value of the storage entry.
+This field is present when the `returnType` field in the `items` parameter is set to `value`.

-- `hash`: String containing the hexadecimal-encoded hash of the storage entry.
-This field is only present when the `type` field in the `items` parameter is set to `hash`.
+- `hash` (optional): String containing the hexadecimal-encoded hash of the storage entry.
+This field is present when the `returnType` field in the `items` parameter is set to `hash`.

 - `type`: String indicating the type of the storage difference.
 The possible values are:
   - `added`: The storage entry was added.
   - `modified`: The storage entry was modified.
   - `deleted`: The storage entry was deleted.

-The `trieType` field is a string indicating the trie type for which the storage difference was calculated.
-The possible values are `mainTrie` and `childTrie`.
-These have the same meaning as in the `items` parameter.

-The `childTrieKey` field is a string containing the hexadecimal-encoded key of the child trie of the "default" namespace.
-This field is only present when the `trieType` field is set to `childTrie`.
+- `childTrieKey` field is a string containing the hexadecimal-encoded key of the child trie of the "default" namespace if the storage entry is part of a child trie.
+If the storage entry is part of the main trie, this field is `null`.

 ## Overview